 Frequent lawn watering encourages shallow rooting and may increase the potential for disease or susceptibility to stress injury.
 Instead, always water deeply and infrequently.
-While you should set irrigation based on need, a general guideline is that your lawn should get 1 inch of water per week from either rain or irrigation.
+While you should set irrigation based on need, a general guideline is that your lawn should get at least 1 inch, and up to 2+ inches, of water per week from either rain or irrigation.
 If you don’t know how much water your irrigation system puts out, place empty cans (tuna or cat food cans work well) throughout your lawn before your system runs and measure the amount of water after a complete cycle.
 If possible, concentrating watering events in one or two sessions per week ensures that enough water is reaching deep into your lawn’s root zone.

 While you can irrigate your lawn at any time, we highly recommend doing so in the early morning (eg. 3-7am).
-Cooler temperatures at this time ensure minimal evaporation, deep soil penetration, and any excess or pooled water will evaporate off with sunrise preventing prolonged leaf wetness.
+Cooler temperatures at this time ensure minimal evaporation, deep soil penetration, and any excess or leaf wetness will evaporate off with sunrise preventing prolonged water exposure.
 The notable exception here is when temperatures are extremely high.
 At these times, an additional short 5-10 minute watering at midday will help cool the lawn down quickly and reduce heat stress on hot summer days.

 With these tips, you are ready to keep your lawn hardy and healthy all season long for you, your family, and your pets to enjoy!